Savings Fitness: A Guide to Your Money and Your Financial Future

 Insure yourself.
 Insurance protects your financial assets, such as your retirement funds, by helping to take care of the really big financial disasters.
 Here's a list of insurance coverage you should consider buying:

 - HEALTH.
-If you and your family aren't covered under an employer's policy, at least try to buy catastrophic medical coverage on your own.
+If you and your family aren’t covered under an employer’s policy, consider a health plan through the Health Insurance Marketplace.
+At least try to buy catastrophic medical coverage on your own.

 - DISABILITY.
 Did you know you are more likely before age 65 to miss at least 3 months of work because of a disability than you are to die?
 Social Security Disability Insurance can pay you and your family benefits if you are severely disabled and are expected to be so for at least 12 months.
 (Worker's compensation only helps if the disability is work-related.)
 In addition, your employer may offer some disability coverage, but you may need to supplement it with private coverage.